ChristianLG2/Christian_Lira_online_resume/docs/index.md

 `2020`
 __English as Second Language Professor__, Centro de Ingles Personalizado (CIP) Mexico:
 * Supervised the creation and betterment of class structure for 2 Levels in TESOL for the institution.
-* Imparted "Beginner" and "Intermidiate" Personalized English classes as well Mid-advanced English clasess for groups up to 20 students.
+* Imparted "Beginner" Personalized English classes, as well "Intermidiate" English clasess for groups up to 20 students.

 `2018-2020`
 __Church of Jesus Christ of Latter Day Saints Service Missionary__: Utah Orem Mission and Mexico Pachuca Mission